-Every notice of appeal in the Hamilton County Court of Common Pleas shall set forth the claim number assigned by the Ohio Bureau of Workmen's Compensation in the following
+Every notice of appeal in the Hamilton County Court of Common Pleas shall set forth the claim number assigned by the Ohio Bureau of Workmen's Compensation in the following manner:

-manner:

-IN THE COURT OF COMMON PLEAS
+IN THE COURT OF COMMON PLEAS COUNT OF HAMILTON STATE OF OHIO

-COUNTY OF HAMILTON

-STATE OF OHIO

-: No
+÷ No

-Plaintiff
+Plaintiff ÷

-: NOTICE OF APPEAL
+÷ NOTICE OF APPEAL

-vs. WORKERS' COMPENSATION APPEAL
+VS. ÷

+÷

-: B.W.C.
-CLAIM NO.
+WORKERS COMPENSATION ÷ BWC CLAIM NO.

+APPEAL ÷

-:
+-Defendant :

-Defendant

-The above amendment to be applicable to workers' compensation appeals filed on or after July 1, 1991 and until further order of the Court.
+The above amendment to be applicable to workers compensation appeals filed on or after July 1, 1991 and until further order of the Court.

-(D) Criminal cases shall be assigned to a judge, pursuant to Local Rule 7, immediately upon indictment.
+(C)(B) Criminal cases shall be assigned to a judge, pursuant to Local Rule 7, immediately upon indictment.
 The Assignment Commissioner shall schedule the case for a Disposition Scheduling Conference within fifteen (15) days after arraignment unless otherwise directed by the Assigned Judge.
 Notice of the Disposition Scheduling Conference shall be prepared by the Assignment Commissioner and distributed to the defendant or the defense attorney at arraignment.
-Counsel is encouraged to meet with the Prosecutor prior to the date of the Disposition Scheduling Conference to resolve and define discovery issues and to confer on plea or trial options.
-(Effective September 1, 1992.)
+Counsel is encourages to meet with the Prosecutor prior to the date of Disposition Scheduling Conference to resolve and define discovery issues and to confer on plea or trial options.
+(Effective September 1, 1992)

 RULE 16.
-Judgments upon warrant of attorney to confess
+Judgments Upon Warrant of Attorney to Confess

-Judgments by confession, upon a warrant of attorney, will not be entered in the absence of the defendant, except upon proof, satisfactory to the court, of the signature of the maker upon the warrant of attorney or other instrument upon which judgment is sought to be taken.
-As a condition precedent to the entering of judgment, the original warrant of attorney shall be produced in open Court, and the Court shall satisfy itself that the warning required by Revised Code Section 2323.13(D) appears on the instrument upon which judgment is sought to be taken if such instrument was executed on or after January 1, 1971.
-Immediately upon entering a judgment by confession, upon a warrant of attorney, the court shall cause to be sent to the defendant a certified letter, return receipt requested, mailed to the defendant at the address set forth in the complaint, notifying said defendant of the entry of the judgment against the
+JudgementJudgment s by confession, upon a warrant of attorney, will not be entered in the absence of the defendant, except upon proof, satisfactory to the Court, of the signature of the maker upon the warrant of attorney or other instrument upon which judgementJudgment is sought to be taken.
+As a condition precedent to the entering of judgment, the original warrant of attorney shall be produced in open Court, and the Court shall satisfy itself that the warning required by Revised Code Section 2323.13 (D) appears on the instrument upon which judgment is sought to be taken id such instrument was executed on or after January 1, 1971.
+Immediately upon entering a judgment by confession, upon a warrant of attorney, the Court shall cause to be sent to the defendant a certified letter, return receipt requested, mailed to the defendant of the entry of the judgment against the defendant, in accordance with Revised Code Section 2323.13 (C).

-RULE 17: Journal entries
+RULE 17.
+Journal Entries